cabforum/forum/SMCWG-charter.md

 ### 8. IPR Policy

-The SMCWG is subject to the CA/B Forum Intellectual Rights Policy v.1.3 Effective July 3, 2018 (the “IPR Policy”).
+The SMCWG is subject to the CA/B Forum Intellectual Rights Policy v.1.3 or later (the “IPR Policy”).
 To promote the widest adoption of the CA/B Forum Guidelines, CA/B Forum seeks to issue Final Guidelines and Final Maintenance Guidelines that can be implemented, according to the IPR Policy, on a CA/B Forum Royalty-Free License basis.
 For information about exclusion of Essential Claims, see Section 4 of the IPR Policy.

 ### 9. About this Charter

-This charter for the SMCWG has been created according to Section 5.3.1 of the Bylaws of the CA/B Forum.
+This Charter for the SMCWG has been created according to Section 5.3.1 of the Bylaws of the CA/B Forum.
 In the event of a conflict between this charter and any provision in either the Bylaws or the IPR Policy, the provision in the Bylaws or IPR Policy shall take precedence.
+The definitions found in the Forum’s Bylaws SHALL apply to capitalized terms in this Charter.